Bnerj/IT110-Project1-FileReview-/README.md

    ```
    This script takes a directory of unorganized submissions and outputs a standardized, cleaned structure.

+3. Review documentation

+All observations, issues, and solutions are documented in:

+report.md – Analysis and explanation of how the script solves the identified problems

 ## Requirements

 - Linux (Ubuntu tested)